Jan-E/limesurvey-pdf-email-resultscreen-plugin/README.md

 </section>
 <div>
 ```
+!!!
+VERY IMPORTANT !!!
+If you are using multiple templates, beware of using the same id's and classes in those templates.
+This can mess it up.
+I suggest you append all your variables, id's and classes with a number.

 I'm working on a way create a hidden equation question to just load external scripts once.
 Now these scripts can be called multiple times (they will get loaded from the cache but reloading is not elegant (it does seem to work fine however).